infotariat/thads/README.md

 New variables created so far:
 * monthlyIncome: income divided by 12
 * utilShareInc: utility cost as a percentage of monthly income

+### Next Steps
+* Identify critical questions in the domain of housing availability and affordability
+* Create screenshots
+* Further EDA